2021 System Error: Where Big Tech Went Wrong and How We Can Reboot, HarperCollins Publishers.

-2016 Philanthropy in Democratic Societies (in press, University of Chicago Press, forthcoming)
+2016 Philanthropy in Democratic Societies, University of Chicago Press.

 Growing out of an 18-month long seminar hosted at Stanford, this co-edited volume (with Lucy Bernholz and Chiara Cordelli) gathers scholars from philosophy, political science, law, sociology, and history and produces a multi-disciplinary inquiry about the role of philanthropy in democracy.
 I am co-author of the introductory chapter and single author of a chapter in the volume.
 Contributors: Jonathan Levy, Olivier Zunz, Lucy Bernholz, Aaron Horvath, Walter Powell, Paul Brest, Ray Madoff, Rob Reich, Eric Beerbohm, Ryan Pevnick, and Chiara Cordelli.